francescoferrini/Attribute-recognition-and-reidentification-Market1501-dataset/README.md

 ## To run the code

 In order to run the code please follow the next steps:
-- Download the folder and load the .ipynb files on your google drive account
+- Download the .ipynb files on your google drive account
+- Download the zipped dataset in your google drive account
+- Modify the variable DATASET_ZIP_PATH with the path to the zip of the dataset
 - Run the files